 This is where it’s at.
 Do you have a skill, talent, hobby or expertise people are willing to pay for?
 From all the money my blog has generated, it’s been from the books I’ve written.
 Maybe you’re a great calligrapher and would like to make personalized prints through etsy.
 Maybe you have a boatload of knowledge about a certain subject and sell a video tutorial series.

 This is my new favorite app.
-You simply review products and brands you’ve already used, and once you rack up enough points, they send you new, similar products to test out as long as you share your opinion on social media.
-You don’t get a check, but you get free products.
+You simply review products and brands you’ve already used.
+And once you rack up enough points, they send you new, similar products to test out as long as you share your opinion on social media.
+It’s not a check, but you get free products.